UO-CS210/enrollment/docs/HOWTO.md

         print(count, program)
 ```

-Now we should get something like
+Now we should get something like this:

 ```commandline
 20 Data Science